Spark jobs

 while true; do

-# Checking whether the label exists in the cluster.
+# Checking if there is a label in the cluster.

 foundya=`sudo -u yarn yarn cluster --list-node-labels 2>/dev/null | grep -E '^Node Labels' | grep '<SPARKAM:' | wc -l | (read x && echo $x)`